-Registration is now available.
-November ‘15, September ‘15 and January ’16 degree recipients, as well as anticipated degree candidates for April ’16 and May ’16 should have received an email with instructions on how to register.
+Registration will be available the first week of April, 2019.
+September ‘18, November ‘18, and January ’19 degree recipients, as well as anticipated degree candidates for April ’19 and June ’19 will receive an email with instructions on how to register.
 This email contains a unique log-in user name and password.
-If you did not receive this email, please contact Mary Ellen Trapold at email@example.com (link sends e-mail).

-If you have any questions, regarding Hooding & Commencement, please contact firstname.lastname@example.org (link sends e-mail).
+If you have any questions, regarding Hooding and Commencement, please contact firstname.lastname@example.org.

 Faculty-quality regalia.
 Faculty-quality regalia is custom-made regalia manufactured specifically for you.
 This regalia is manufactured for long-term usage, and with proper care, could last your entire academic or teaching career.
 It adheres strictly to the requirements set down by the Intercollegiate Code.
 The cost of faculty quality regalia is approximately $800 to $900.
-If you intend to purchase faculty-quality regalia, you must contact Harden & Associates at www.capandgownorder.com before the Friday, April 8, 2016, deadline.
-There will be a discount sale for faculty quality regalia in the Clio Hall Conference Room, Friday, March 11, 2016 from 10 a.m. to 4 p.m.
+If you intend to purchase faculty-quality regalia, you must contact Harden & Associates at princeton.shopoakhalli.com before the deadline of Friday, April 12, 2019.
+There will be a discount sale for faculty quality regalia in Clio Hall, Friday, March 1, 2019, from 10 a.m. to 4 p.m.
 Harden & Associates representatives will be present to take orders in person and over the phone at 800-228-7935.
-If you are receiving the Ph.D. degree, you may order either the orange and-black gown, which has been officially adopted by Princeton University, or the black gown with black velvet panels.
+If you are receiving the Ph.D. degree, you may order either the orange and black gown, which has been officially adopted by Princeton University, or the black gown with black velvet panels.
 The official Ph.D. hood lining for Princeton is orange with a black chevron.

 Standard regalia.
 Standard regalia is manufactured for a one-time use and can be kept as a memento.
-If you intend to purchase standard regalia, you must do so through Harden & Associates at www.capandgownorder.com by completing the application.
-The deadline for orders for standard regalia is Tuesday, May 3, 2016.
+If you intend to purchase standard regalia, you must do so through Harden & Associates at princeton.shopoakhalli.com by completing the application.
+The deadline for orders for standard regalia is Friday, May 3, 2019.
 In order to receive a standard hood, the complete set of regalia must be ordered.

 Princeton Student Agencies offer a variety of commencement items to mark this momentous and memorable occasion.